Goddess Lakshmi

 illustrate that She provides wealth and prosperity to Her devotees.
 Her front right hand is shown bestowing blessings upon the devotees.
 To go hand in hand with Lord Vishnu's act of maintenance and protection, she is the possessor of every form of wealth.

-STORY OF BIRTH OF KAMADEV & REMOVAL OF CURSE ON MAA LAKSHMI
+STORY OF BIRTH OF KAMADEV & REMOVAL OF CURSE ON MAA

-Ashta Lakshmi are her eight forms which are the commonly worshipped aspects.
+Ashtalakshmi are her eight forms which are the commonly worshipped aspects.
 In each form, she bestows one form of wealth to her devotees.

 The 8 FORMS are